 This year we are offering three sponsored places, one of which is reserved for a BME delegate.
 Further details and how to apply are provided on our Sponsored Places page.

-We will be offering an optional pre-conference half-day workshop to conference delegates.
 Led by Andy Priestner, the workshop will cover moving from UX research data, to ideas, to design.
 It will take place between 1pm and 5pm on Monday 17 June, ending just ahead of the start of conference registration at 6pm.
-This workshop will be offered at £75 +VAT per person, and can be added to your booking by selecting the appropriate option on the booking form.
-Places are limited, so will be allocated on a first-come, first-served basis.
+This workshop will be offered at £75 +VAT per person.

 THIS YEAR’S THEME